chaunm/node-actors-prototype/actors/logic/storage.md

 ### 2. Health requests

-This requests are dedicated for service Doctor
+This requests are dedicated for service monitor

-Only `service/doctor` is allowed to interact with these requests
+Only `service/monitor` is allowed to interact with these requests

 #### 2.1 Get all health records of entities